snap-stanford/snap-python/doc/source/reference/GetTriads.rst

 .. function:: GetTriads(SampleNodes=-1)

-Computes the number of triads in the graph.
+A graph method that computes the number of triads in the graph.

 Parameters:

- - *SampleNodes*: int
+ - (optional) *SampleNodes*: int
-    If !=-1 then compute triads only for a random sample of *SampleNodes* nodes.
-Useful for approximate but quick computations.
+    If *SampleNodes* is -1 (default value), then compute triads over all the nodes.
+Otherwise, compute triads using only a random sample of *SampleNodes* nodes.
+This is useful for quick, but approximate computations.

 Return value: